 Lake Forest Open Lands offers endless opportunities for year-round outdoor recreation, nature exploration and relaxation.
-All of our preserves are located within the Lake Forest community, encompassing 12 miles of trails and over 800 acres of open spaces for visitors of all ages to enjoy.
+All 8, soon to be 10, of our preserves are located within the Lake Forest community, encompassing 16 miles of trails and over 900 acres of open spaces for visitors of all ages to enjoy.
 Here are just a few of the activities to enjoy:

 Snowshoeing and Cross Country Skiing: All of our preserves are open during the winter months and provide a peaceful respite in the winter.
 While many of our preserves get quite busy in the warmer months, the winter months tend to be quieter, perfect for hiking, snowshoeing or cross country skiing.

-NEW!
-We are now laying cross-country ski trails this winter at Mellody Farm and Middlefork Farm Nature Preserves.
+We lay cross-country ski trails in the winter as weather permits at Mellody Farm and Middlefork Farm Nature Preserve.
 The trails at Mellody Farm can be accessed just east of the parking lot on the south side of the driveway or in front of the buildings directly west through the gates.
-The trails at Middlefork Farm can be accessed from the circle or by the kiosk on Middlefork Drive.
-We will post updates on our homepage with the date the tracks are made.
-If you have any questions please call 847.234.3880 ext.
-11 or email info@LFOLA.org.
+Access the Middlefork Farm trails off of Acorn Trail or from the main kiosk on Middlefork Drive.
+If you have any questions please email info@LFOLA.org.
 We welcome any input you may have on the tracks.

 Hikers and snowshoers please try to hike or snowshoe to the side of the cross-country tracks to maintain their integrity.
 Thank you so much.
 See you down the trail!